FrizzleM/BreakFree/README.md

 It is also available in my [RoutineHub](https://routinehub.co/shortcut/21677/)

 ## What are you planning on adding in future versions?
-In the next updates, I will try fixing bugs/typos and adding any feature requested by the community.
+In the next updates, I am planning on making the process as fast and user friendly as possible.
+If there's any section that you find too complex, let me know and I will try explaining it better.
+I will also try fixing bugs/typos and adding any feature requested by the community.